Indaxia/imp/README.md

 - Install single files directly from Github, Bitbucket or other hosts (allowing them in config)
 - File and directory watcher (sources, config, target)
 - Dependency version resolution
+- Setup your sourceExtensions and sourceCommentFormat to use with other programming languages

 ### Module Manager Features
 - Include custom user directories as advanced sources